rprakashs/Opencode-Collaborative-20/README.md

 - Be polite: Be polite to other community members.

 - Communicate: Whether you are working on a new feature or facing a doubt please feel free to ask us on our slack channel.
 We will be happy to help you out.

+- make sure you don't make any unnecessary changes

 ### Happy Coding :v: